 For questions related to health sciences TEAS or TABE testing requirements please email email@example.com.

 Academic Testing/Course Exams: Your instructor will have the most up to date information regarding testing for your EFSC courses.
 Visit the ProctorU Resource Center to set up your account and find more information about the online proctored testing process, including recommendations regarding technical requirements For example, if a ProctorU test is part of your course syllabus, plan ahead to make sure you have a webcam available and the ability to download the ProctorU extension for Chrome or the extension for Firefox on the computer you will use to test.
+You can also visit the proctored exam information page.

 Financial Aid specialists are available by email at firstname.lastname@example.org and by phone at 321-433-7339, Monday - Thursday, 8 AM to 7 PM.
 Students can make an appointment to meet in-person with a Financial Aid Specialist